Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \subsubsection{Topics of discussion}

-The discussions between agents focused on four major topics of debate that characterized the Italian 2022 election, selected for their political salience and the absence of a single ``ground truth''.
+The discussions between agents focused on four major topics of debate that characterized the Italian 2022 election, selected for their political salience and the presence of a range of stances for each of these issues.
 These topics were selected because they represent politically relevant issues in the Italian context of 2022, on which the main coalitions held different positions.
 This allows the simulation to generate meaningful political discussions and potential conflicts among agents.
-Furthermore, these issues don't have a single ground truth, meaning that the simulations do not necessarily lead to consensus~\cite{cau2025languagedrivenopiniondynamicsagentbased}. \begin{itemize} \item \textbf{Civil rights:} covering gender equality, LGBTQIA+ rights, and family structure. \item \textbf{Immigration:} centered on border control, bilateral agreements, and the management of irregular migration. \item \textbf{Nuclear energy:} debating whether nuclear power should be included in the national energy mix. \item \textbf{Reddito di cittadinanza (Citizens' Income):} a state subsidy for individuals living in poverty, functioning as a conditional and non-individual guaranteed minimum income\footnote{\url{https://www.forbes.com/sites/annalisagirardi/2019/04/01/the-italian-citizens-income-reform-definition-and-adjustments/#3d3102b249db}}, designed to ensure a minimum standard of living and to promote employment integration.
+Furthermore, since these issues are characterized by many different stances, the simulations do not necessarily lead to consensus~\cite{cau2025languagedrivenopiniondynamicsagentbased}. \begin{itemize} \item \textbf{Civil rights:} covering gender equality, LGBTQIA+ rights, and family structure. \item \textbf{Immigration:} centered on border control, bilateral agreements, and the management of irregular migration. \item \textbf{Nuclear energy:} debating whether nuclear power should be included in the national energy mix. \item \textbf{Reddito di cittadinanza (Citizens' Income):} a state subsidy for individuals living in poverty, functioning as a conditional and non-individual guaranteed minimum income\footnote{\url{https://www.forbes.com/sites/annalisagirardi/2019/04/01/the-italian-citizens-income-reform-definition-and-adjustments/#3d3102b249db}}, designed to ensure a minimum standard of living and to promote employment integration.
 Debates around this policy revolved around three main stances: approval, reform, and abolishment. \end{itemize}

 Posts were presented to users through Y's recommender system option.
 In particular, we tested two configurations: